 Where: Moorings Village; Islamorada, Florida

-Moorings Village (from $500 a night) is located just off the one-of-a-kind Overseas Highway.
+This active road trip idea is all about immersing yourself in H2O.
+Moorings Village is located just off the one-of-a-kind Overseas Highway.
 The breathtaking route is surrounded by water, so wear your swimsuit.
 You can pull off to take a dip or snorkel at one of the state parks along the way.
 (Another perk: Great seafood spots for when you need a snack.)
 At the resort, treat yourself to a quick nap in one of its private hammocks.
 Then hit the water in one of its kayaks.